Platform

 Bounded retries, then stop.

 If the first attempt doesn't land, the agent gets a bounded number of retries with the verifier's feedback.
-If it still can't fix it cleanly, no PR opens and the failure is surfaced for a human.
+If it still can't fix it cleanly, no patch is delivered and the failure is surfaced for a human.

 Verification bundle

-Every PR ships with the proof: scanner output before, scanner output after, and the diff that closed the gap.
-When a patch attempt can't open a PR, you get a structured failure reason instead of a silent skip.
+Every patch ships with the proof: scanner output before, scanner output after, and the diff that closed the gap.
+When a patch attempt fails verification, you get a structured failure reason instead of a silent skip.

 The review gate stays yours.

 Patching removes authoring cost, not the human approval.
-No PR is ever auto-merged.
+No patch is ever applied without your developers' explicit review.
 No merged patch is ever auto-reverted.
 Your developers stay in the driver's seat.

-Patches arrive as draft pull requests under a clearly labeled Keygraph bot.
-Easy to spot, easy to attribute.
+Every patch is attributed to a clearly labeled Keygraph bot.
+Easy to spot in your history, easy to attribute.

 Reviewed where you already review

 No second review surface.
-The PR sits in your existing GitHub or GitLab queue alongside every other change.
+Patches land in your existing GitHub or GitLab workflow alongside every other change.

 User-initiated only